shamayoga/www-shamayoga/shamayoga-in-the-media/events/index.md

     Venue: Everywhere
     Presenter: Depends on your point of view
     Description: >-
-      The event will start with mass whaling, chanting , gnashing of teath etc. followed by a huge flash and finally transcendence or zip.
+      The event will start with mass whaling, chanting , gnashing of teeth etc. followed by a huge flash and finally transcendence or zip.
     Price: Priceless
 ---